 Our ancestors have faced many viral illnesses as our species evolved.
 Today some part of your DNA is a leftover from viruses that our ancestors fought off.
 Researchers used to think these strange bits had no purpose.
 But when they removed them from cells in a lab, other nearby genes were no longer able to trigger the immune system to fight off new virus attacks.
 It turns out.
 Those ancient viruses have been protecting us against new ones all along.

 10.A Built-in Stress Fighter

-We have heard about the post-traumatic stress disorder, or PTSD.
-It is not just the heroes that are in risk.
-Research shows that even the earthquake survivors have found a couple of different gene patterns which may play a role, too.
+We have heard about post-traumatic stress disorder or PTSD.
+It is not just the heroes that are at risk.
+Research shows that even the earthquake survivors have found a couple of different gene patterns that may play a role, too.

-Shockingly this same combinations have also been linked to rheumatoid arthritis and psoriasis.
+Shockingly these same combinations have also been linked to rheumatoid arthritis and psoriasis.
 Researchers are looking into how these conditions are related to each other.